Mar 172025

 Edmond died 1834 and left his estate to Margaret.
 Mary (nee Gorman) was the householder on this property in the 1840s but she had gone by 1849 and there is no family presence here in the 1850s.

-James and Mary Fitzgerald.
-They had:
+James and Mary Fitzgerald

 • Mary Head b 1815